RISCfuture/GitHubUpdateChecker/Sources/GitHubUpdateChecker/Documentation.docc/GitHubUpdateChecker.md

 - **Native SwiftUI Interface**: Beautiful update dialogs with Markdown-rendered release notes
 - **Flexible Downloads**: Adapts to your app's sandbox entitlements automatically
 - **Version Management**: Users can skip versions or be reminded later
+- **Move to Applications**: Prompt users to install your app properly on first launch
 - **No Authentication Required**: Works with any public GitHub repository

 ### Quick Start